neondatabase/website/content/docs/guides/auth-clerk.md

 CLERK_SECRET_KEY=**************
 ```

-Add these variables to the `.env.local` file in your Next.js project.
+Add these variables to the `.env` file in your Next.js project.

 ## Implementing the application